willguest/ICVR/Documentation/README.md

 ```
 write documentation for this code. be concise, use Markdown language and include a 'how it works' section at the end. begin the answer with a single inverted comma.
 ```
 > Note: This is somewhat stochastic, but does tend to converge on a decent structure.
+For better results, provide one of the existing documents as a style example.

 3. Once a satisfactory output has been generated, put the reponse into a text file and name it according to the class it documents.
 Save it using the same folder structure as `Assets/ICVR/Scripts`.